guneetbh/ansible-demo/README.md

-#Following sample application wil be created by ansible playbook
+# Demonstration of following web application created by ansible playbook

-update inventory for managed hosts - Docker containers or VMS and start
+Update inventory for managed hosts - Docker containers or VMS and start

 # Simple Web Application